FokkFeis/School/V17/Lokaverkefni/journal.md

 ## Chapter 1 - The project
 ### *added 11:10pm 10th of april*
 For this project I will be making a website for betting with virtual currency on *fake* fights.
 The user will be given a fixed amount for betting for the first time, *amount TBD*.
-Virtual fights will be added automaticly for each session, fighters are added by an admin and are given a standard *fight strength* that increases if the fighter wins and decreases if the fighter loses, A figher MMR if you will, similar to what is found in popular eSport games like CS:GO, DoTA 2, and Overwatch.
+Virtual fights will be added automatically for each session, fighters are added by an admin and are given a standard *fight strength* that increases if the fighter wins and decreases if the fighter loses, A fighters strength or Matchmaking rating(MMR) if you will, is similar to what is found in popular eSport games like CS:GO, DoTA 2, and Overwatch.
 These fighters are separated to leagues, *Bronze, Silver, Gold and finally Masters*.

 The MMR goes from *1* to *N* meaning there is no MMR cap, and the highest MMR fighter is *Grand Master*